Tebay Services: Construction

+Opening

+Tebay West Services, which serves the northbound carriageway, was opened in June 1972 by Peter Walker, Baron Walker of Worcester, two years after the M6 section between Lancaster and Penrith was completed.

 Tebay East was opened in 1993, serving southbound traffic.
 Both are operated by an independent family-owned company, Westmorland Motorway Services, rather than a national chain.
 The same company runs Truckstop Services at junction 38 (just off the B6260 at Old Tebay), which opened in 1986 and caters for HGV and long-distance coaches, and Gloucester Services between junctions 11a and 12 of the M5 in Gloucestershire, which was built into the side of a hill and covered with grass to reduce its visual impact.

 Facilities

 Tebay Services are in open countryside surrounded by trees, small lakes and panoramas of the Cumbrian landscape, and has its own duck pond.
 Westmorland shun typical motorway service food outlets.
 Instead, both Tebay outlets have award-winning farm shops, which sell local meat and other food, and insist on using local suppliers.
 The services have been praised as being the best in the country.
 In 2003, Westmorland won Best Local Retailer in BBC Radio 4's Food and Farming Awards, and in 2006 they were awarded Best Motorway Services in Britain by Which?.
 The farm shops, which sell locally sourced produce, were officially opened by Prince Charles in 2004.

 In addition, the northbound service area has a caravan park and a hotel.
-This site also serves as the head office for Westmorland Motorway Services.
+This site formerly served as the head office for Westmorland Motorway Services.

-Testimonials

-Comedian Gary Delaney has described Tebay Services as "...the Daniel Kitson of services", a reference to comedian Daniel Kitson's reputation as an accomplished comedic writer and performer who rarely appears in the media and therefore relies greatly on word of mouth.

-Fellow comedian Frank Skinner proclaimed on his Absolute radio show that “if there is a road to heaven, Tebay Services would be the service station on that road”.